elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Selected work in progress
 * "Education and Female Genital Cutting" with Giulia La Mattina. _Work in progress_

-* "Basic Instincts?
+* "Basic Instinct?
 Female Fertility and Genes" with Nicola Barban and Marco Francesconi. _Work in progress_ (research supported by the British Academy/Leverhulme Small Research Grant)

 * "The effect of an earthquake on health and cognitive outcomes later in life" with Giacomo Gabbuti and Franco Peracchi. _Work in progress_